Python SDK

 Link to section: Wrapper Functions (Sync)Wrapper Functions (Sync)

-def create_openai(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_openai(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_anthropic(api_key: str, base_url: Optional[str] = None, **kwargs) -> Anthropic
+def create_anthropic(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> Anthropic

-def create_groq(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_groq(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_deepseek(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_deepseek(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_perplexity(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_perplexity(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_mistral(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_mistral(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_openrouter(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_openrouter(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_together(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_together(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_xai(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_xai(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_fireworks(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_fireworks(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_anyscale(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_anyscale(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_huggingface(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_huggingface(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_gemini(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_gemini(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_cohere(api_key: str, base_url: Optional[str] = None, **kwargs) -> Cohere
+def create_cohere(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_azure(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_azure(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_bedrock(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_bedrock(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

-def create_vertex_ai(api_key: str, base_url: Optional[str] = None, **kwargs) -> OpenAI
+def create_vertex_ai(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> OpenAI

 Link to section: Wrapper Functions (Async)Wrapper Functions (Async)

-def create_async_openai(api_key: str, **kwargs) -> AsyncOpenAI
+def create_async_openai(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> AsyncOpenAI

-def create_async_anthropic(api_key: str, **kwargs) -> AsyncAnthropic
+def create_async_anthropic(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> AsyncAnthropic

-def create_async_groq(api_key: str, **kwargs) -> AsyncOpenAI
+def create_async_groq(api_key: str, base_url: Optional[str] = None, proxy_options: Optional[ProxyOptions] = None, **kwargs) -> AsyncOpenAI

 Link to section: Utility FunctionsUtility Functions

-def get_proxy_url(provider: str) -> str
+def get_proxy_url(provider: ProviderName) -> str

-def get_all_proxy_urls() -> dict[str, str]
+def get_all_proxy_urls() -> Dict[ProviderName, str]

 Link to section: Exception ClassesException Classes